-The academic Calendar is published online, annually, normally by mid-May.
+The Academic Calendar is published online, annually, usually by mid-May.
 It outlines rules, regulations, and curriculum for the University of Toronto Scarborough (UTSC) only.

 Students should be aware that UTSC is a separate faculty of the University of Toronto, and rules covering students registered at UTSC may differ from rules in the other arts and science divisions, including the Faculty of Arts and Science (FAS), and University of Toronto Mississauga (UTM).
 UTSC students contemplating transfers to other divisions or faculties are urged to consult Enrolment Services to establish how they will be affected.